St. George's Day, April 25 (Newfoundland and Labrador)

 July 1, 1867 was the date the Canadian Constitution was adopted and ever since, July 1 has been celebrated as the birthday of the Canadian nation, and the day “Canada became a country.”
 Held in early summer, Canada Day (known as “Dominion Day” until 1983) offers an opportunity for Canadians to have large parties outdoors, and is usually celebrated with neighbourhood or family barbecues, picnics, and fireworks.
 Many big Canadian cities will organize a whole host of official Canada Day festivities for their community, including parades, live music, and outdoor festivals, ensuring the streets are packed with patriotic revelers from sunup to sundown.

-For unclear historic reasons, it has been longstanding tradition in Canada for the first Monday in August to be a holiday in most provinces and territories, though it goes by a ton of different names depending on where you are.
-It also tends to vary in legal status; in some provinces it’s a well-established day off for everyone, in other places it’s mostly just a holiday for government worker.
+For unclear historic reasons, it has been longstanding tradition in Canada for the first Monday in August to be a holiday in most provinces and territories, though it goes by a wide variety of different names depending on where you are.
+It also tends to vary in legal status; in some provinces it’s a well-established day off for everyone, in other places it’s just a holiday for government workers.